AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 Started in 2009 in Montevideo because of a straightforward market gap.
 Millions of Latin Americans wanted to deposit at online casinos but their bank cards kept getting blocked on international sites.
 The original product was a virtual prepaid card you could fund through local bank transfers or cash at OXXO stores in Mexico.

 Through the 2010s they pushed into Asia and parts of Europe.
 The prepaid card became a full wallet with multi-currency balances.
+They spun off dLocal in 2016, which became Uruguay's first unicorn and went public in 2021.
 An FCA license in the UK added regulatory weight.
-The move that changed the business was sponsoring Premier League clubs: Tottenham, Wolves, then Newcastle.
-That put the brand directly in front of the sports betting audience across Latin America and beyond.
+Sponsoring Premier League clubs (Burnley, Crystal Palace, Wolves shirt deals, Tottenham payment partner, Newcastle LED branding) put the brand directly in front of the sports betting audience across Latin America.
+Those deals have mostly wound down by 2025-26, but the brand awareness they built sticks.

 What Users Say: Trustpilot & Review Analysis